sachsmc/plotROC/cran-comments.md

 * ubuntu 12.04 (on travis-ci), R 3.4.1

 ## R CMD check results
-There were no ERRORs or WARNINGs.
-There was one NOTE:
+There were no ERRORs or WARNINGs or NOTEs.

 ## Downstream dependencies
 There is one downstream dependency: